Saka–Satavahana Wars: Third phase

 A satrap named Chastana founded the Kardamaka dynasty after Nahapana's death.
 His successor was probably his grandson, Rudradaman I. The Satavahanas were the aggressors of the next war.
 The conflict between Rudradaman I and Satavahanas became so gruelling, that in order to contain the conflict, a matrimonial relationship was concluded by giving Rudradaman's daughter to the Satavahana king Vashishtiputra Satakarni.
 The inscription relating the marriage between Rudradaman's daughter and Vashishtiputra Satakarni appears in a cave at Kanheri:

 The Satavahanas and the Western Satraps remained at war however, and Rudradaman I defeated the Satavahanas twice in these conflicts, only sparing the life of Vashishtiputra Satakarni due to their family alliance:

 Rudradaman regained all the previous territories held by Nahapana, probably with the exception of the southern areas of Poona and Nasik (epigraphical remains in these two areas at that time are exclusively Satavahana):

 Fourth (last phase)

-During the reign of satrap Rudrasimha I, Satavahana emperor Sri Yajna Sātakarni defeated the Western Satraps in the late 2nd century CE, thereby reconquering their southern regions in western and central India, which led to the temporary decline of the Western Satraps.

-Result
+In later years, Yajna Sri Satakarni of the Šātavāhana dynasty emerged as a formidable figure, extending his influence over the southern territories of the Western Satraps.
+His coinage, adorned with images of ships, hints at the maritime prowess of the Andhra region under his rule.
+Beyond just Aparanta and the expansive Deccan region, there are indications that his authority may have stretched into the eastern reaches of the Central Provinces.
+Regarded as the culminating figure of the Satavahana lineage, his reign marked the pinnacle of their power.
+However, following his demise, the vast realm underwent fragmentation, giving rise to numerous independent principalities, likely still under the sway of the Šātavāhana legacy.

 The wars exhausted the resources of both kingdoms, especially the Satavahanas, which was a major factor in their decline.
 On the other hand, the Saka satraps would continue to prosper for the next two centuries, until their extinction by the Gupta Empire.